 Shop for laptops at Best Buy today and you will find the market inundated with laptops with 1920*1080 i.e. Full-HD/FHD/1080p resolution displays, from 11.6-inch basic models to 17.3-inch gaming machines.
 On the internet, there are countless examples of a fine laptop roasted by users simply because its screen resolution is lower than 1080p.

 The 1080p resolution is great for entertainment, e.g. watching a YouTube video full screen, because it is the standard format in which multimedia content is produced nowadays.
 If the screen resolution is smaller than 1080p, it cannot accurately display 1080p content.
-I understand why 1080p resolution is chosen for multimedia-oriented laptops regardless of screen size.
+So I understand why 1080p resolution is chosen for multimedia-oriented laptops regardless of screen size.

 However, 1080p is a problem when it comes to laptops for work, or, in general, any use case that involves a lot of text.
 Examples include web browsing (news, Wikipedia, Coursera, etc.), reading, emails, text editing (Microsoft Word), spreadsheet (Microsoft Excel), presentation (Microsoft PowerPoint) and many more.
 They are all common use cases.

 - At a given distance between the our eyes and the screen, there is only a limited range of text size (height and width) that is comfortable for our eyes to read,

 - The software that adjusts text size is not perfect (and probably never will be).

 Let’s say that in your usual seating position, your eyes are roughly 2 feet from the screen, and at that distance, you can read 1/8″ tall text comfortably.
 For people with better eyesight, that may be 1/10″ tall text.
 For elderly people, that may be 1/4″.
-It certainly varies from person to person, but you can find a value that works for most users.
+It certainly varies from person to person, but the point is there is a common value that works for most users.